What Supplementary Welfare Allowance (SWA) Supplements are

 are in full-time education

 are involved in a trade dispute or on strike.
-However, you may apply for an Exceptional Needs Payment for your dependent adult or dependent child
+However, you may apply for an Additional Needs Payment for your dependent adult or dependent child

 Rate of payment